hpcleuven/VscDocumentation/source/antwerp/tier2_hardware.rst

 Login infrastructure
 ********************

-You can log in to the CalcUA infrastructure using SSH via ``login.hpc.uantwerpen.be``.
+You can log in to the CalcUA infrastructure in 2 ways: using SSH via ``login.hpc.uantwerpen.be``, or using the :ref:`webportal<ood>` at ``portal.hpc.uantwerpen.be``.
+Note that webportal access at CalcUA is still in its testing stage: please report any problems to hpc@uantwerpen.be.

-Alternatively, you can also log in directly to the login nodes of the individual clusters using one of the following hostnames.
+When using SSH, you can also log in directly to the login nodes of the individual clusters using one of the following hostnames.

 +----------------------------------------------------+-----------------------------------+-----------------------------------+